AI Research Answer

 TL;DR

-**BERT1** (Bidirectional Encoder Representations from Transformers) is a landmark pre-trained language model designed to learn deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
-Devlin et al. (2019) BERT is built upon the Transformer architecture, which is based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
-Vaswani et al. (2017)2
+BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained deep learning model designed to learn bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.1Devlin et al. (2019)1

 Want to research your own topic?
 Try it free →